-At this spring’s National Conference: Guiding Girl Greatness, four girl members spoke to delegates about their own personal experiences with our Mission keys – confidence, courage, resourcefulness and making a difference – and how they have incorporated them into their lives.
+At the 2015 National Conference: Guiding Girl Greatness, four girl members spoke to delegates about their own personal experiences with our Mission keys – confidence, courage, resourcefulness and making a difference – and how they have incorporated them into their lives.
 Below is an excerpt of one of those speeches.
 We dare you not to be impressed.

 Confidence was not, in the past, something that came easily to me.
 But thanks to Girl Guides and to the people I work with it is something I have now.
 Confidence is not an easy thing to gain – it is not even something that is easy to understand – so here are 17 things that I would tell my future 17-year-old daughter to help her in her search for confidence.

 - Don’t be afraid of making new friends.
 There are people out there who are just as shy as you, people who are just as different as you, people who are just as passionate as you.
 They are out there and if you don’t find them, they will find you – if you let them.

 - Tell people that you are proud of them, that you think their confidence is inspiring, and that you see them as outgoing.
 Tell them that their efforts are not in vain.
 Those words can change lives; they changed mine.

 - Strike a superhero pose once in a while.

 - When you’re working with younger girls, remember: they are looking up to you and they will take confidence from what you tell them.
 So be honest, and be kind, and tell them how important they are.

 - Being yourself can be hard sometimes.
 Tell yourself that you are awesome and that you will get through this (and you will come out stronger).